Olu1data/Barcadi/README.md

 Conclusion

 My review identified a strong foundation for growth, as well as operational vulnerabilities and untapped potential.
-Targeted initiatives will help stabilize seasonal performance, diversify of the customer base, and drive accelerated growth toward full target achiev
+Targeted initiatives will help stabilize seasonal performance, diversify of the customer base, and drive accelerated growth toward full target achievement